-C. Knowledge and Performance Expectations
+DC.
+Knowledge and Performance Expectations

-- 1. SAR Operations
+- 1. SAR Operations Knowledge

 - a.
 Define the role of the field team for these types of missions:

 - (1) Lost person search;

 - (2) Downed aircraft search;

 - (3) Rescue; and

 - (4) Disaster assistance.

 - 2. SAR Operations

-- a.
-Demonstrate an understanding of the laws, policies, procedures, operating instructions, memorandums and agreements that govern SAR operations in the ASRC's area of operation.
+- Demonstrate an understanding of the laws, policies, procedures and procedures, operating

+instructions, memorandums and agreements that govern SAR operations in the ASRC's

+area of operation.

-- b.
-Demonstrate an understanding of the NIMS Incident Command System as it applies to SAR and how the system can be adapted to any size incident.
+- Demonstrate an understanding of the NIMS Incident Command System as it applies to SAR and how the system can be adapted to any size incident.

-- c.
-Demonstrate an understanding of the SAR resources listed below including how they are obtained, and their appropriate and inappropriate uses.
+- Demonstrate an understanding of the SAR resources listed below including how they are

+obtained, and their appropriate and inappropriate uses.

-- (1) Air scent search dogs
+- (1)i.\Air scent search dogs;

-- (2) Tracking/trailing dogs
+- (2)ii.
+Tracking/trailing dogs;

-- (3) Trackers/Field Team Signcutters
+- (3)iii.
+Trackers/Field Team Sign\cutters;

-- (4) Specialized SAR management teams
+- (4)iv.
+Specialized SAR management teams;

-- (5) Specialized SAR field teams
+- (5)v.
+Specialized SAR field teams;

-- (6) Mounted search teams
+- (6)vi.
+Mounted search teams;

-- (7) Fixed wing aircraft
+- (7)vii.
+Fixed wing aircraft:

-- (8) Rotary wing aircraft
+- (8)viii.
+Rotary wing aircraft.

+- Demonstrate an understanding of the non-SAR resources listed below including how they are obtained and their potential function in a SAR incident.

+- (1) Clergy and religious organizations:

+- (2) Critical incident stress management :

+- (3) State Coordinating Officer:

+- (4) Coroner/Medical Examiner:

+- (5) Child Pprotective Sservices;

+- (6) Public safety agencies such as fire, police, rescue, National Guard:

+- (7) Federal agencies such as National Park Service (NPS), National Transportation and Safety Board (NTSB), Health and Human Services, Federal Aviation Administration (FAA), military units, Federal Emergency Management Agency (FEMA), and others;

+- (8) Support services such as Red Cross, Salvation Army, and civic clubs.

+- e.
+Demonstrate an understanding of the individuals or groups listed below including how they impact a SAR incident, what their concerns are, how to interact with them, when and how to effectively use them, and how to mitigate against inappropriate external influences.

+- (1) Psychics:

+- (2) Media:

+- (3) Family and friends of the subject(s).

+- f.
+Describe the role of the Search Manager in relation to the Legal Responsible Agent (RA) in